Transportation Plans & Studies

 Local Roadway Safety Plan

-The City of Cupertino's Local Roadway Safety Plan (LRSP) identifies traffic safety improvements throughout the City for all modes of transportation and for all ages and abilities for the purpose of reducing fatal and severe injury collisions.
+The City of Cupertino's Local Roadway Safety Plan (LRSP) identifies traffic safety improvements throughout the City for all modes of transportation, catering to all ages and abilities, with the goal of reducing fatal and severe injury collisions.

 Status: Completed in 2023

-The City of Cupertino is working with Hexagon Transportation Consultants, Inc. to conduct a feasibility study to develop alternatives for a bikeway (bike lane or bike path) to Lawson Middle School.
+The City of Cupertino contracted Hexagon Transportation Consultants to conduct a feasibility study to develop alternatives for a bikeway (bike lane or bike path) to Lawson Middle School.
+This project was developed as a result of the School Walk Audit project.

 Bollinger Corridor Safety Study

-In December of 2020, City of Cupertino in collaboration with the City of San Jose initiated a safety and operational study of Bollinger Road.
+In December of 2020, the City of Cupertino, in collaboration with the City of San Jose, initiated a safety and operational study of Bollinger Road.
 The project studies Bollinger Road from De Anza Boulevard to Lawrence Expressway and identifies improvements that will enhance pedestrian, bicycle, automobile, and transit operations and safety.

 Status: Completed in 2021